hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 - *Office Hours*: Instructor office hours will be held via Zoom at a set time each week.
 The specific day/time will be announced on the first day of classes.

+- *Lab meetings*: For those of you registered for COMP 1201, your Graduate Teaching Assistant (GTA) will hold a live Zoom session during your scheduled lab time.
+Registration for COMP 1201 is optional and participation in the associated live Zoom sessions are also optional.

 You are expected to have all the equipment and software needed to be successful in this course.
 At a minimum, you must have a computer with a webcam and microphone, and a broadband Internet connection capable of